typesAreSpaces/QuickPandoc/README.md

 # QuickPandoc

-This tool automatically generates a minimal setup to quickly start working on a TeX project.
+This tool automatically generates a minimal setup to quickly start working on a Pandoc project.

 ## Requirements